 Where an energy operator in the performance of its functions enters into contracts in writing for, or agreements in relation to, the supply or sale of energy or for providing apparatus or works required in connection with the supply or sale of energy or for maintenance or repair purposes, in relation to any such contract or agreement the charges, conditions and any other matters relating to supply which have been or are prescribed pursuant to regulations or by-laws made under this Act shall be applicable unless the contract or agreement otherwise expressly provides.

-[Section 59 amended by No. 89 of 1994 s.
+[Section 59 amended: No. 89 of 1994 s.
 21; No. 58 of 1999 s.
 83(1).]

 60. Repudiation of existing contracts, and unwritten contracts